 Attention leads the dhammanuvatti to clear knowledge/understanding of the three characteristics of the phenomena (tilakkhaṇa).
 Equanimity leads him to their acceptance.
 In other words, impermanent is the fate of man.
 If he realizes this fact in himself (recognizes, acknowledges and becomes one with it) and fully accepts it, he will know inner peace in this life.

-For the good listener, I will recap the terminology used above below:
+For the benefit of the understanding I will recap the terminology used above below:

 Clear understanding; truly seeing.
 Clear understanding presupposes realization within ourselves: recognizing; acknowledging and becoming one with them; experiencing the phenomena directly; intuitively, experientially experiencing (paccanubhoti) as they really ‘are’ (yathā bhūta).
 So not as we think or would like them to be or would not want them to be, and this equanimous, i.e. without giving any reaction (without interaction on the playground of our mind: without the stories; without the dramas, without our saṅkhāras of desire and of disgust).
 Seeing like the reflection of a mirror.
 To obtain this ‘seeing’ right attention (sammā sati – see below) is needed.